Return to No Frills NZ Literature home page.

 Children can be very cruel.
 But they're not stupid.

 There were cherry trees down one side of the family's property on the home-paddock.
 It was Lizzie who taught herself how to save the fruit over the final weeks of each year by covering the branches with tarpaulins when rain threatened.
-It was Lizzie who sold the fruit to the Chinaman's shop in Shannon; she took her produce to the township in butter and cheese boxes strapped to the back of the family's old black bicycle.
+It was Lizzie who sold the fruit to the Chinaman's shop in Shannon; she took her produce to the township in butter and cheese boxes strapped to the back of the family's old black bicycle (which the family had somehow acquired from somewhere--don't ask).
 And it was Lizzie who damaged the bark on the walnut tree so it would bear.
-She wagged school--she was going to make something of herself (well, she was Arthur's grandchild).
-Each time she crossed the Opiki swing-bridge the toll-keeper used to tell her he'd settle for a smile instead of the fee, with something between flirtatiousness and menace in his voice--until one morning, at last, he confessed that a bike wasn't a fee-paying vehicle anyway.
-Lizzie said that one fine day she'd get his job and then, by korry, she wouldn't let him across this bridge, ever.
+She wagged school--she was going to make a great name for herself (well, she was Arthur's grandchild).
+Each time she crossed the Opiki swing-bridge the aging toll-keeper used to tell her he'd settle for a smile instead of the fee with something between flirtatiousness and menace in his voice--until one morning, at last, he confessed that the fee story was just a big fib because a bike wasn't a fee-paying vehicle anyway.
+Lizzie said that one fine day she'd get his job and then, by korry, she wouldn't let him across this bridge, no matter what, not ever.
 It was Lizzie who bullied her younger brothers into doing their daily chores: they said she wanted to be a man.
 But she made them do as she ordered or they'd have their dinner off the mantelpiece.

 'Well,' he said.
 'This is nice.'

 Everybody shook hands.
 Bill wanted to shake everybody's hand so much that he stopped a passing waiter and shook his for good measure.
-He was thinking to start a skin-and-hide business in the Manawatu area.
+Bill was thinking to start a skin-and-hide business in the Manawatu area.
 He was hoping to get married, too.
 He was also thinking and hoping that a business and a wife would keep him out of the army for the duration of the war.
-After their lunch, they all three walked round the Square to the Registry Office.
+After their lunch, they all three walked round the Square to the Registry Office and Lizzie got hitched.

 Bill liked to spend as much of his time as possible out in the truck; he liked filching wood for the boiler.
 He thought of himself as a provider.
-Alice, who had gradually become bedridden, took up patent medicines and smoking, and spent a lot of time rolling cigarettes for having someplace later.
-But at length, she died--nobody missed her much.
+Alice, who had gradually become bedridden, took up patent medicines and smoking, and spent many an hour rolling her own cigarettes for having sometime later.
+But at length she died--nobody missed her much.
 After Bill and Lizzie moved into the homestead's master bedroom, Bill put away his suit in the dark-stained, chestnut wardrobe and never touched it again.
 He wore overalls, and a watch on the inside of his right wrist.
 He usually came home in the evening with a bottle of yellow brandy.